 This is the effect of an increase of plasma hitting the magnetic field of Earth after a violent CME.
-It was hypothesised in the 1800's.
 In 1859 telegraph systems showed an increase in voltage and observatories recorded a dramatic increase in sunspot activity.
 This was accompanied by aurorae that could be seen at lower latitudes of the northern hemisphere.
 This was known as the Carrington Event.

-In 1989 a similar event caused by increases of geomagnetic electrical lead to electricity breakages throughout Northern America.
+In 1989 a similar event caused by increases of geomagnetic electrical lead to the breakdown of mass electricity systems throughout Northern America.

 Satellites, Aircraft travel and Manned space missions

-Satellites are vulnerable, not just to direct damage but the increased wind on Earth's atmosphere actually can heat up the upper atmosphere and affect satellites delicate orbits.
-GPS and navigational systems are especially at risk to solar disruption meaning huge problems on users swho rely on them.
+Satellites are vulnerable, not just to direct damage but the increased wind on Earth's atmosphere can heat up the upper atmosphere and affect satellites delicate orbits.
+GPS and navigational systems are especially at risk to solar disruption meaning huge problems on users who rely on them.

 High energy particles can cause radiation poisoning, astronauts are especially vulnerable.
 Those working on the ISS are advised to move to a shielded area on the station.

-It is important to remember the Earth's atmosphere protects us while we are on the surface, only some technologies are vulnerable.
+It is important to remember the Earth's atmosphere protects us while we are on the surface and only some technologies are vulnerable.

-- Explain the influence of the solar wind on Planet Earth.
+- Explain the influence of the solar wind on Earth.